MarkYapp/Java-Mastercourse/notes.md

 - The while statement is helpful for cases when you don't know exactly how many times a loop needs to run
 - While loops have keyword <code>continue</code>, used with a conditional statement, that if true skips over any subsequent code and begins the next loop iteration
 - Some while loops will need <code>break</code> to prevent an infinite loop
+- For nested loops, <code>break</code> only breaks the current loop
 - While loops can be written more than one way:

 ```